rx-angular/rx-angular/libs/cdk/docs/render-strategies/README.md

 ## Setup

 The render strategies can be used directly from the `cdk` package or indirectly through the `template` package.
-To do so install the the cdk package and if needed the packages depending on it.
+To do so, install the `cdk` package and, if needed, the packages depending on it.

 1. Install `@rx-angular/cdk`
 ```bash